Develop Advanced Skills for New Opportunities

 Explore the possibilities of a focused paralegal degree.

-Dominican University’s 100% online Bachelor of Arts in Legal Studies (BLS) degree completion program offers you a solid foundation in legal theory and practice to help prepare you to advance in (or pursue) a rewarding career as a paralegal, or continue on to law school or graduate school.
+Dominican University’s 100% online Bachelor of Arts in Legal Studies (BLS) program offers you a solid foundation in legal theory and practice to help prepare you to advance in (or pursue) a rewarding career as a paralegal, or continue on to law school or graduate school.
 Choose up to two concentrations to achieve the greatest alignment to your professional goals:

 Paralegal Studies - Boost your legal writing skills, specific areas of law and the foundations of the American legal system.